harness/developer-hub/docs/first-gen/firstgen-release-notes/harness-saa-s-release-notes.md

 #### Fixed issues

-- Fixed an issue observed in Canary deployments where the rollback stage could not identify and delete the canary workload in some clusters.
-(CDS-76240)
+- Fixed a delegate issue observed in Canary deployments where the rollback stage could not identify and delete the canary workload in some clusters.
+(CDS-76240, ZD-48548)

+- Fixed an issue where using the Export Manifest with Inherit Manifest in a Kubernetes deployment could lead to skipping resource versioning.
+With this fix, resource versioning is happening correctly in this deployment scenario.
+(CDS-75781, ZD-47209)

 ### August 8, 2023, version 80209